gildor478/ocaml-markdown/README.txt

 (* OASIS_START *)
-(* DO NOT EDIT (digest: 21d082d19bb87af22bd23bcee5c7e82b) *)
+(* DO NOT EDIT (digest: 0b0e578b6555b4d9716df8fd8342636b) *)
-This is the README file for the ocaml-makrdown distribution.
+This is the README file for the ocaml-markdown distribution.

 (C) 2009 Mauricio Fernandez